karthisammannan/Unsplash-API-Photos/README.md

 # Features!

   - We can Search photos by keyword.
-  - Get multiple page of photo results using pagination.
+  - Get multiple page of photo results using unsplash.

 ## Search Photos by keyword